freifunk-gluon/gluon/docs/dev/web/controller.rst

 Controllers
 ===========

-Controllers live in ``/lib/gluon/web/controller``.
-They define which pages ("routes") exist under the ``/cgi-bin/gluon`` path, and what code is run when these pages are requested.
+Controllers live in the ``controller`` subdirectory of a gluon-web application (``/lib/gluon/config-mode/controller`` for the config mode, ``/lib/gluon/status-page/controller`` for the status page).
+They define which pages ("routes") exist under the application base URL, and what code is run when these pages are requested.

 Controller scripts usually start with a *package* declaration, followed by calls to the *entry* function, which each define one route: